schism-dev/schism/docs/input-output/param.md

 ###  dramp=1. (double), drampbc=1. (double)
-Ramp periods in days for the tides, B.C. or baroclincity.
+Ramp periods in days for the tides, B.C. (boundary condition) or baroclincity.
 If `ibc=0`, the ramp-up for baroclinicity is specified with `drampbc` (in days).
 Turn off ramp-up by setting the ramp-up period <=0.
 The ramp function is a hyperbolic tangent function; e.g. $f(t) = \tanh(2t/86400/\text{drampbc})$.